corverroos/go-visibilty/README.md

 > common approach of _also_ making fields and methods unexported by default (in addition to types and interfaces).
 > This goes against the _private-is-private-public-is-public_ convention
 > since this leads to types within the same package accessing each other's private identifiers and doesn't
 > provide any indication of accessibility within the same package.
+Throwing out the baby with the bath water.
 >
 > This "everything private by default" is a good approach, but it is limiting and
 > looses out on the opportunity for a more nuanced (but still safe) approach.